justingreerbbi/Scanner-Monitor/README.md

 ## Description
 Scanner Monitor, Recorder, and Transcriber is a python tool designed to monitor, record, and transcribe scanner audio.
 The script can monitor a scan feed from Broadcastify or any other provider (even a local server).
 On detection of audio output, the script will start recording the audio which is then stored and transcribed using Google Speech to Text.

-Scanner audio can be a bit on teh harsh side as far as quality, but the system does its best to transcribe the contents.
+Scanner audio can be a bit on the harsh side as far as quality, but the system does its best to transcribe the contents.
 Keywords can be used to trigger and event like a tone, email, or a popup alert to notify you when something specific is found.

+**THIS SCRIPT IS SOLELY FOR DEVELOPMENT RIGHT NOW AND IS A WORK IN PROGRESS.
+TRY IT, FORK IT, PR UPDATES, ENJOY!**

 ## Features
 - Monitor scanner feed from Online source